yougotwill/pyfilesort/README.md

 *Get your files sorted*

 ## Description

+***Depreciated*** - please note that I am no longer working on this project.

+Check out my new project [filesort](https://github.com/yougotwill/filesort) where a lot of further work has been done.

 Just a basic program to sort items in a directory.
 Please use with caution.
 I have only tested this on macOS.